ebotbesong/STM32-Robotic-Controller-Hardware/README.md

 # STM32 Robotic Controller Hardware
-This project introduces a simple design of a PCB board layout for robotics applications.
+This project introduces the design of a PCB board layout for robotics applications.
 The microcontroller used in the board design is the STM32F103C8T6.
 The STM32F103C8T6 is a medium density performance line ARM Cortex-M3 32bit microcontroller in the 48 pin LQFP package.
 It incorporates high performance RISC core with up to 72MHz operating frequency, high speed embedded memories, extensive range of enhanced I/Os and peripherals connected buses.

 The designed board can be used as an alternative to the well known and documented Arduino and raspberry pie hardware.
 Also, the provided design can be modify to add more memory if needed.
 This however increases the complexity of the hardware.